Keto Ranch Dressing

 How to make keto ranch dressing

 - Combine the ingredients.
-In a small bowl or mason jar, add mayonnaise, sour cream, heavy cream, minced dill, minced parsley, onion powder, garlic powder, white wine vinegar, salt and pepper.
+In a small bowl or mason jar, add mayonnaise, sour cream, heavy cream, minced dill, minced parsley, onion powder, garlic powder, white wine vinegar, salt, and pepper.
+I like using a mason jar because I can shake it and store it in the same container.

 1/3 cup mayonnaise